 And the result was a long checklist and coming to terms with the fact that we may not fit into our clothes at the end of the trip.

 Pssst!
 Keep Reading, because we have a FREE gift for you that you’re not gonna want to miss!

-In this article, you’ll find a whole list of foods to try during your trip to Japan, plus descriptions and photos!
+In this article, you’ll find a whole list of the best Japanese food, plus descriptions and photos!
 But that’s not all…

 We’ve created a glossary of words to know about Japanese cuisine so you can read a menu even if it isn’t translated very well.

 We’re also going over some important things to know for travelers who are vegetarian, gluten-free, or have other dietary restrictions.
 Plus, we’re sharing important Japanese manners, so you don’t embarrass yourself while eating.
 You’re welcome!

 Just one more thing before we begin… You may want to read this article with a snack, because all these drool-worthy pictures and descriptions aren’t going to be easy to see on an empty stomach.
 You have been warned!

 Planning a trip to Japan?
 Find out the best time to visit Japan based on seasonal weather patterns and your personal travel style.

 Japanese food list

 Now that you know some handy words to help you understand Japanese cuisine, let’s start talking about all the delicious food you should try during your trip to Japan.